sardana-org/sardana/doc/source/sep/SEP18.md

 ### Acquisition actions

-* Add `PoolAcquisitionSoftwareStart` action that will start channels on software synchronizer `start` event and stop channels on software synchronizer `end` event.
+* Add `PoolAcquisitionSoftwareStart` action that will start channels on software synchronizer `start` event.
+* `PoolAcquisitionSoftware` will stop channels on software synchronizer `end` event.
+TODO: decide if we wait for the acquisition in progress until it finises or we stop immediatelly (finish hook could be used if we choose to wait).

 ### Controllers